liitfr/liit-sandbox-www/readme.md

 - `SP_OUTPUT_DIR` (e.g. "public")
 - `GU_OUTPUT_DIR` (e.g. "_remote")

 :warning: This task never deletes persistence folder : `GU_OUTPUT_DIR/GU_PERSISTENCE_DIR` (e.g. "_persistence") since it's used in order to track `last modification date` :hourglass: of your pages.
 This information is necessary for `sitemap.xml` generation.

 Spike output folder is dumped in order to avoid dev artfacts to get uploaded to your production FTP.

 #### 2. compile-spike-project

-Execute spike compile in `GU_ENV_NAME` environment :sparkles:
+Executes spike compile in `GU_ENV_NAME` environment :sparkles:

 #### 3. generate-deploy-folder

-Take `SP_OUTPUT_DIR` as source for this stream and create a new deployment folder `GU_OUTPUT_DIR`.
+Takes `SP_OUTPUT_DIR` as source for this stream and creates a new deployment folder `GU_OUTPUT_DIR`.

 We take opportunity to :
-- remove comments in js & css minified files
+- remove comments in js & css minified files.
-- minify html files
+- minify html files.
-- remove comments in htaccess
+- remove comments in htaccess.
-- htaccess and robots.txt : generate these files by overwriting .env variables
+- htaccess and robots.txt : generate these files by overwriting .env variables.

 #### 4. Assets revision & replacement